 Students are responsible for the careful care and upkeep of their textbooks.
-Lost books must be paid for and replaced.
+Lost or damaged books/digital devices must be paid for and replaced.
 Students are to write their names, their class, and the date in the space provided in the textbook.

-SOCIAL GUIDELINES AND EXPECTATIONS Purpose and Goal
+SOCIAL GUIDELINES AND EXPECTATIONS

+Purpose and Goal